-The University of Westminster Student Affairs department provide advice and guidance on accommodation, financial and legal matters, personal counselling, health and disability issues, careers, specialist advice for international students and the chaplaincy providing multi-faith guidance.
+The University of Westminster Student and Academic Services department provide advice and guidance on accommodation, financial and legal matters, personal counselling, health and disability issues, careers, specialist advice for international students and the chaplaincy providing multi-faith guidance.
+Further information on the advice available to students can be found at westminster.ac.uk/student-advice.
 The University of Westminster Students' Union also provides a range of facilities to support students during their time at the University.
+Further information on UWSU can be found at westminster.ac.uk/students